tonymagr/project-1-codefest-nasa/README.md

 ## Process
 - Technologies used:
   - HTML, CSS, JavaScript, jQuery, AJAX, JSON
+  *Updated January 2024*
+  - Added Tailwind, which Peter picked up during the quarter to help apply some final styling

 - Breakdown of tasks and roles:
   - Tony worked on the OMDB API and local data storage, and was assistant scrum master
   - Peter worked on YouTUbe API and the consolidation of input fields between the two APIs